mitchellslapik/mitchellslapik.github.io/_pages/about.md

 <p>Before my doctoral training, I studied philosophy at <a href="https://www.swarthmore.edu/">Swarthmore College</a> and spent three years at <a href="https://www.jhu.edu/">Johns Hopkins</a> investigating how the motor system shapes cognition.
 This trajectory from philosophy to clinical neuroscience to computational modeling reflects a sustained interest in how the mind can be examined quantitatively.</p>

-<p>I am applying to research-track psychiatry residency programs to develop computational tools that sharpen how psychiatric disorders are defined, measured, and treated.</p>
+<p>I am applying to research-track psychiatry residency programs to develop computational tools that improve the diagnosis and treatment of psychiatric disorders.</p>